There are 17 names in this directory beginning with the letter F.

 A fissure is a deep grove or depression in various areas of the brain separates regions, or lobes.

 A flap is a consonant produced when one articulator makes a brief, single contact with another articulator, often involving the movement of one across the other.
 Distinctions between 'taps' and 'flaps' are generally no longer made.

 Forensic linguistics is the study of linguistic data (visual, aural, or spoken) with the goal of gathering information to help agencies deal with criminal activity.

-The structure or representation of any linguistic element, i.e., a phoneme, a morpheme, a phrase, a sentence, etc.
+The term 'form' refers to a structure or representation of any linguistic element, i.e., a phoneme, a morpheme, a phrase, a sentence, etc.